-Doug Bolles serves as chief investment officer of Southside Wealth Management, based in Tyler, Texas.
+Doug Bolles serves as chief investment officer of Southside Wealth Management, based in Tyler, TX.
 A Chartered Advisor in Philanthropy, Doug has more than 30 years’ experience in the financial services industry.
 He is a graduate of Bowdoin College, the New England School of Banking at Williams College, the ABA Wealth Management School at Emory University, and the Texas Trust School at Southern Methodist University.

 Doug first heard about HOPE on a trip to Haiti, where he saw firsthand the effectiveness of HOPE’s approach.
 “HOPE is not about good people doing good work,” says Doug.
 “HOPE is about being the hands and feet of a good Savior, in whose name and goodness all HOPE’s work is done.”

 In addition to serving on HOPE’s board, Doug serves on the boards of Encouragement FM Christian Radio, the East Texas Communities Foundation, and The Hospice of East Texas Foundation.
 He is also a member of the East Texas Estate Planning Council.
-Doug and his wife, Gwen, live in Tyler, Texas.
+Doug and his wife, Gwen, live in Tyler, TX.
 They have three sons (Noah, Seth, and Joseph), two daughters-in-law (Natalie and Nicole), and one grandchild (Evelyn).

 Jeff has worked professionally in branding, print, package design, digital communications, email marketing, illustration, and book design since 2008.
 Jeff joined HOPE in 2010, serving on the marketing team first as a graphic designer and then as senior designer.
 Since 2014, he has served as art director, managing the design disciplines within the marketing team and consulting throughout the organization.
 Jeff leads HOPE’s innovation team that focuses on building organizational culture and competency in the area of innovation.